solo-io/workshops/istio-day2/1-deploy-istio/01-run-envoy.md

 ```bash
 kubectl exec -it deploy/sleep -- curl httpbin:8000/headers
 ```

+> :eyes: Note, it may take a few moments for the `sleep` pod to come up, so you may need to retry the previous command if it fails

 We should see httpbin output that looks similar to this:

 ```